Urban rail in the United Kingdom: Cardiff

-The Maesteg line is incorporated into the wider network: trains continue to Cheltenham Spa from Cardiff Central.
+The Maesteg line is incorporated into the wider network: trains continue to from Cardiff Central.
 The Vale of Glamorgan Line serves Cardiff Airport.

 However, the network neglects large residential areas in the south-west and east of Cardiff, although the South Wales Main Line runs through these areas without any stations.
 These areas include Caerau in the south-west and Rumney and St Mellons in the east.

 Between 1995 and 2001, the network (except the Maesteg Line) was operated by Valley Lines.
 It then became part of the Wales & Borders franchise before becoming part of the Arriva Trains Wales franchise in 2003, and subsequently the KeolisAmey Wales franchise in 2018.

 Since 2021, works on the South Wales Metro have taken place to transform the Valley Lines into a Light Metro service, with brand new larger trains and much more frequent services.
 Electrification began in 2021 for the new trains which will run at a core frequency of 18 trains per hour.